-Through more than 25 years of implementation and rigorous study, FAST® has amassed the scientific validation required to earn inclusion on highly selective evidence-based lists.
+Through more than 30 years of implementation and rigorous study, FAST® has amassed the scientific validation required to earn inclusion on highly selective evidence-based lists.

 Substance Abuse and Mental Health Services Administration (SAMHSA).
 FAST was first recognized in 2002 as a SAMHSA model program with numerous positive outcomes replicated in a variety of program outcomes.

 SAMHSA’s National Registry of Evidence-Based Programs and Practices (NREPP).
 FAST is listed on this searchable database of mental health and substance abuse interventions, having met NREPP’s review standards as well as its requirements for independent assessment.
 In NREPP Quality of Research reviews conducted in 2008 and 2013, FAST received a rating of 3.7 out of a possible 4.0 – one of the highest ratings earned among family strengthening programs.
 FAST’s Readiness for Dissemination rating, which assesses the availability of implementation materials, training and support resources, and quality assurance procedures, is 4.0 out of a possible 4.0.
 View the NREPP’s Intervention Summary for FAST here.

 United Nations Office on Drugs and Crime (UNODC) Compilation of Evidence-Based Family Skills Training Programmes.
 FAST is one of just 23 evidence-based family skills training programs in the world selected by the UNODC on the basis of scientific evidence.
 More than 150 programs were screened by the UNODC to identify the 23 programs selected.
 Download UNODC’s Compilation of Evidence-Based Intervention Family Skills Training Programmes here.

 Office of Juvenile Justice and Delinquency Prevention (OJJDP) Model Programs Guide.
 FAST is rated as an effective model program on this interactive database of evidence-based juvenile justice and youth prevention, intervention, and reentry programs.
 Of the 206 programs listed, only 50 qualify for the effective rating.
 View OJJDP’s Model Programs Guide here.

 National Dropout Prevention Center/Network.
 FAST is deemed as having strong evidence as an effective intervention and prevention strategy that reduces substance abuse, special education referrals and dropout rates as well as decreases the likelihood of child abuse/neglect.
-See the National Dropout Prevention Center/Network’s review of FAST here.
+View the National Dropout Prevention Center/Network’s review of FAST here.

 To learn more about how the evidence-based FAST Program can improve the well-being of children and families in your community, call toll-free 888-629-2481 or send us an email.